puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_getting_started.md

 3. Click **Add class** and then click the commit button.

-> **Note:** If you recently created a new class, it may not appear in the list of available classes yet.
+> **Note:** If you created a new class within the last three minutes, it may not appear in the list of available classes yet.
 There are two things that need to happen before the class appears in the list:
 >
 > 1. The node classifier needs to retrieve classes from the master.
 (By default, the node classifier retrieves classes from the master every 3 minutes.)
 >
 > 2. The [environment cache needs to refresh](/references/latest/configuration.html#environmenttimeout).
 (By default, the environment cache refreshes every 3 minutes.)
 >
-> To force the node classifier to retrieve the classes from the master immediately, click the **Refresh** button.
+> To override the default refresh period and force the node classifier to retrieve the classes from the master immediately, click the **Refresh** button.

 [Removing Classes From a Node Group](./console_classes_groups_making_changes.html#removing-classes-from-a-group)